Window of Tolerance

 What Does the Window of Tolerance Feel Like?

-Graham says that, “when we’re in this window, we’re grounded and centered, neither overreacting to other people or life events nor failing to act at all” (2013, p.
-191).
+Graham says that, “When we’re in this window, we’re grounded and centered, neither overreacting to other people or life events nor failing to act at all” (Graham, 2013).
 She explains that “this is our baseline state of physiological functioning when we’re not frightened, stressed, overtired, or overstimulated” (p.
 191).

 Allostasis is a dynamic movement of body states in response to the environment, with physiological reactions appropriate for the context of surrounding events.
-Siegel puts it this way, “within a given state of mind, we can function in an adaptive manner when we are within a window of tolerance that enables us to respond to our inner and external worlds well—with flexibility and choice” (2012).
+Siegel puts it this way, “Within a given state of mind, we can function in an adaptive manner when we are within a window of tolerance that enables us to respond to our inner and external worlds well—with flexibility and choice” (Siegel, 2012).

 The Autonomic Nervous System and the Window of Tolerance